Coluche: Early life

 Colucci was born on 28 October 1944 in a hospital in the 14th arrondissement of Paris.
 His mother, Simone Bouyer (called "Monette"), worked as a florist in the Boulevard du Montparnasse.
 His father, Honorio Colucci, an Italian immigrant from Casalvieri, Lazio, was a painter and decorator.
 His father died in 1947 at age 31 from poliomyelitis; his wife struggled thereafter to raise the young Michel and his sister (Danièle, 18 months older than Michel) on a meagre salary.

 Coluche showed little promise at school, and left after completing his primary studies (June 1958).
 He tried various temporary jobs, and had several run-ins with authorities.
 During this time his mother bought him a guitar, which he taught himself to play.
-In 1964 he joined the 60th Infantry Regiment de Lons-le-Saunier, but was imprisoned for insubordination.
+In 1964 he joined the 60th Infantry Regiment in Lons-le-Saunier, but was imprisoned for insubordination.
 On his return to civilian life, he worked in his mother's florist shop which she had been able to open on rue d'Aligre, and later in a larger shop which she opened near la Gare de Lyon.
-He found this work dull, and suddenly quit, which caused a long-lasting breach with his mother.
+He found this work dull and abruptly quit, which caused a long-lasting breach with his mother.

 At the end of the 1960s he tried his luck as a singer in cafes, then turned to comedy.